The decision to muzzle a dog is always one that divides owners. Some find it a cruel practice, others a necessary one.

 When They’re at the Vet’s Office

 Be kind to your vet!
-All dogs have a dislike of the vet’s office, and even though we know the vet is there for your dog’s best interests, your Rottweiler won’t see it that way.
-Be considerate by muzzling your Rottweiler so that your vet can examine them without incident.
+All dogs dislike the vet’s office, and even though we know the vet is there for your dog’s best interests, your Rottweiler won’t see it that way.
+Be considerate by muzzling your Rottweiler so your vet can examine them without incident.

 When They’re at the Groomer’s

-Like the vet’s office, not all dogs love going to the salon and your groomer has to get very close to your Rottweiler to be able to do their job.
+Like the vet’s office, not all dogs love going to the salon, and your groomer has to get very close to your Rottweiler to do their job.

-If your Rottweiler knows and trusts your groomer then exercise your own discretion, but some groomers insist on large dogs wearing muzzles so show respect for their requests.
+If your Rottweiler knows and trusts your groomer, exercise your discretion, but some groomers insist on large dogs wearing muzzles to respect their requests.